openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 # Deployment Optimization Guide {#openvino_docs_deployment_optimization_guide_dldt_optimization_guide}

-To optimize your performance results during runtime step it is possible to play with:
+To optimize your performance results during runtime step it is possible to experiment with:

 * preprocess